StickyPuddingg/PVZ-MC-Resource-and-Mod-Pack/README.md

 #
 #
 ## Below is a guide for installing my modpack via modrinth which includes resourcepack

-## Get ready to defend your brains!
-Since we are running on **Minecraft 26.1.2** , follow these specific steps to get your game updated and ready.

 ---

 ### Step 1: Install and open Modrinth